keithalewis/fms_sqlite/README.md

 	++i;
 }
 ```
+The iterable gets a copy of the pointer to `stmt` and changes its state.

 ### `sqlite::iterator`

-An statement _iterator_ iterates over the columns of a row
+A statement _iterator_ iterates over the columns of a row
 returned by an iterable.
 It is an STL iterator and columns
 can be accessed using 0-based `operator[](int)` or by
 column name using `operator[](const char*)`.